"Little" North Western Railway: Construction

 Railway Clearing House map of lines from Clapham to Ingleton and Wennington in 1903 (left).

 What was the original 'main line' opened between and Ingleton, on 31 July 1849.
 However, due to economic recession, work on the Ingleton-to-Low Gill section was suspended, so the NWR was forced to concentrate on the branch to Lancaster.

 Soon after, the line eastwards along the Lune valley from to opened on 17 November 1849.
 The line extended further east to by 2 May 1850 and finally to where it joined the already completed line from Skipton, a month later on 1 June 1850.
-A horse bus had been used to bridge the gap between Wennington and Clapham during construction.
+A horse-drawn omnibus had been used to bridge the gap between Wennington and Clapham during construction.

 Upon completion of the Morecambe-to-Skipton line, the Clapham-to-Ingleton section was closed, just ten months after opening, as the prospect of completion of the partly built branch to Low Gill seemed remote.

 The whole line was originally single track.
 By 1850, the -to- section had been doubled, extending to Skipton by 1853.
 However, Morecambe-to-Lancaster remained single track until 1877, and Lancaster-to-Hornby until 1889.
 The curve between the two Lancaster stations was never doubled.

 From 1 June 1852, the NWR was worked by the Midland Railway (MR).
+The North-western Railway Act 1857 (20 & 21 Vict. c. cxxxiv) authorised the leasing of the North Western Railway to the Midland Railway or the Lancaster and Carlisle Railway.
 Later, on 1 January 1859, both the NWR and the Morecambe Harbour and Railway (MH&R) were leased to the MR, and on 30 July 1874 the NWR was absorbed by the MR.

 Connecting lines

 The Ingleton Branch

-After considerable manoeuvring between rival companies, in 1857 it was the Lancaster and Carlisle Railway, worked by the London and North Western Railway (LNWR), that was authorised to take over construction of the abandoned Ingleton-to-Low Gill line.
+After considerable manoeuvring between rival companies, it was the Lancaster and Carlisle Railway, worked by the London and North Western Railway (LNWR), was authorised by the Lancaster and Carlisle and Ingleton Railway Act 1857 (20 & 21 Vict. c. clxi) to take over construction of the abandoned Ingleton-to-Low Gill line.
 The line opened to passengers on 16 September 1861, but to the LNWR's own station at Ingleton.
 The Midland and LNWR stations were at opposite ends of a viaduct, and passengers had to walk between them.
 However, by 1862 the LNWR trains ran through to the Midland station.